ermusthofa/randomname/frontend/README.md

 | clean       | Stop and remove the docker images                                                                                        |

-> ℹ️ **Please be noted**, when you run this service through `make run` or `docker run`, this service won't be able to fetch the data from the backend, since request from this service proxy its request through nginx.
+> ℹ️ **Please be noted**, when you run this service through `make run` or `docker run`, this service won't be able to fetch the data from the backend.
+That's because request from this service is proxied through Nginx inside of the container, hence it won't be able to call the backend service.
 Use `docker-compose` on top of this repository instead.

 ## Accessing the service
 After the container is built and run, you can access the service in your browser: